Jimmy Lai: Giordano

-Other companies
+Other ventures

-In 1997 Lai put up the capital for his twin sister, Si Wai, to acquire numerous properties in the Southern Ontario wine and vacation region of Niagara-on-the-Lake.
+In 1997, Lai put up the capital for his twin sister, Lai Si-wai, to acquire numerous properties in the Southern Ontario wine and vacation region of Niagara-on-the-Lake.
 The Lais Group of Companies now owns additional properties in Caledon and Jordan, both in Ontario.
 Lai remains the owner despite his arrest.

 During the dot-com boom of the late 1990s, Lai started an Internet-based grocery retailer that offered home delivery services, adMart.
 The business expanded its product scope beyond groceries to include electronics and office supplies, but was shut down after losing between $100 and $150 million.
 Lai attributed this business failure to overconfidence and a lack of viable business strategy.

-In 2011, Next Media reportedly sold 70 per cent stake of Next Media's subsidiary Colored World Holdings (CWH, incorporated in the British Virgin Islands) to Sum Tat Ventures (STV, incorporated in the British Virgin Islands), a private company 100 per cent owned by Jimmy Lai.
-CWH was estimated to have net asset value of US$6.1 million.
-STV paid US$100 million in cash for 70 per cent stake of CWH.
-In 2013, STV paid another US$20 million for the remaining 30 per cent stake of CWH.
-CWH itself had its assets sold in 2011, and ceased operation in 2011.
-In total, STV paid US$120 million in cash for CWH.
-On Lai's Form 3B disclosure form, STV is listed as having the same correspondence address as Next Media in Hong Kong.

-Near the end of 2013, Lai spent approximately US$73 million (or NT$2.3 billion) to purchase a 2 per cent stake (~17 million shares) in Taiwanese electronics manufacturer HTC.
+In 2011, Lai's private company Sum Tat Ventures, based in British Virgin Islands, acquired the entirety of Next Media's subsidiary Colored World Holdings for US$120 million, shortly after which CWH ceased operations.
+Near the end of 2013, Lai spent approximately US$73 million (or NT$2.3 billion) to purchase a 2 per cent stake in Taiwanese electronics manufacturer HTC.

 Activities in Myanmar

-In 2014, leaked documents showed Jimmy Lai paid former US deputy defence secretary and former World Bank president Paul Wolfowitz US$75,000 for his help with projects in Myanmar.
-Lai also reportedly remitted approximately US$213,000 to businessman Phone Win, with whom Lai's Hong Kong-registered Best Combo company reportedly collaborated on Yangon real estate projects.
+In 2014, leaked documents showed Lai paid former US deputy defence secretary and former World Bank president Paul Wolfowitz US$75,000 for his help with projects in Myanmar.
+Lai also reportedly remitted approximately US$213,000 to an NGO run by businessman Phone Win, with whom Lai's Hong Kong-registered Best Combo company reportedly collaborated on Yangon real estate projects.